 Here is an example of such as simple explanation that even a child could understand, written by Feynman to explain what atoms are:

 “All things are made of atoms — little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.”Richard Feynman, Physicist.

 And if you want to take it up a notch, you could even take your explanation and test it on someone you know.
+This could be done at scale in the form of an educational article.
 Learning by teaching is extremely powerful.
 Try to grab your closest colleague or a friend, and tell them about what you just learned.
 See if they seem to understand it.
 If you crafted a good story, they may even get excited.